StackStorm-Exchange/index/README.md

 The `index_urls` parameter inside `st2.conf` supports a comma-separated list of index files.
-Building your own index might be useful if you have a bunch of internal packs, and you would like to keep track of them in a centralized way and make them discoverable by short names in your StackStorm instances.
+Building your own index might be useful if you have a bunch of internal packs: you would be able to keep track of them in a centralized way and make them easily discoverable in your StackStorm instances.

 Additionally, if your StackStorm deployment is subject to a security policy or heavily firewalled, you can clone the necessary packs to an internal server and host your own index with modified `repo_url`s.